$10,000 and Under

 In 2006 Dan launched Sinnott Executive Consulting with the sole purpose of developing strong, ethical leaders.
 The unique model of Sinnott Executive Consulting is focused on developing both an executive’s leadership and business skills.
 Dan works with executives from both profit and nonprofit organizations, with a special emphasis on developing the leadership and business skills of first time executives.

+Most recently Dan was the President and CEO of Saint Francis Healthcare in Wilmington, DE.
 Prior to starting his own firm, Dan served as executive director/chief executive officer of Temple University Hospital, Philadelphia.
 He was responsible for the strategic and operational performance for a two-campus 667 bed Tertiary Care facility with $615 million in net revenue and 3500 employees.

 Before joining Temple, Dan spent 15 years with Denver-based Catholic Health Initiatives, most recently as regional senior vice president of operations.
 In this position he oversaw 10 hospitals, two nursing homes, approximately 13,000 employees and $1.2 billion in net revenue for the company’s mid-Atlantic region.